Halloween parades: Dates and times for parades around the Midstate

-Yes, yes, we know.
-It’s currently September and Halloween occurs every year on October 31.
-We’re getting you ready early this year!
-Many cities around Central Pennsylvania have announced their Halloween parade dates already, so we’ve compiled a list so you can be sure to prepare accordingly.
+October arrives this week, and fall has officially set upon Central Pennsylvania.
+Many cities around the area have announced their Halloween parade dates already, so we’ve compiled a list so you can be sure to prepare accordingly.

 Halloween parades by county